mintsoft/sip-nagios-wakeup/README.md

 WTF are you doing?
 ------------------

-Yes exactly; email, push notifications etc just don't work that well.
+Yes exactly.
+Email, push notifications etc just don't work that well.

 We find that:

 * GMail client sometimes just doesn't notify that an email has arrived until the user manually polls (not so useful if asleep)